WHAT'S A THERMAL TRANSFER PRINTER?

 • PC Compatible: Many thermal transfer printers on the market are PC-compatible, allowing you to quickly import images and text from your computer to the label printer.

 • Many Print Media Choices: With thermal transfer printers, your choice of print media isn't limited to plain old paper.
-Thermal transfer manufacturers offer an impressive variety of materials to print on, ranging from reflective and tamper-resistant tapes to self-laminating labels and heat shrink tubing.
+Thermal transfer manufacturers offer an impressive variety of materials to print on, ranging from thermal transfer foam to self-laminating labels and heat shrink tubing.